Board of Education

 tempthom@shenschools.org

-Tom Templeton, of Clifton Park, is serving his first term.
-He is the owner/psychotherapist at Templeton Mental Health Counseling, PLLC.
+Tom Templeton, of Clifton Park, is serving his second term.
+He is the Associate Director of the Counseling Center at Siena College, and owner/psychotherapist at Templeton Mental Health Counseling, PLLC.
 He holds a bachelor’s degree in history and psychology from Siena College and a master’s degree in education and community mental health counseling from The College of Saint Rose.
-He and his wife have two children who will attend Shenendehowa.
+He and his wife have two young children.
 Term exp.
 6/30/25.

 Looking to run for a seat on the Board of Education?